ably/ably-chat-swift/README.md

 ### Sending a reaction

-To send a reaction such as `"like"`:
+To send a reaction such as `like`:

 ```swift
 try await room.reactions.send(params: .init(type: "like"))